usnistgov/feasst/README.rst

 The executables `fst` and `rst` should appear in `/path/to/feasst/build/bin/`.
 Text input files are run using `fst < input.txt` while simulations are restarted using `rst checkpoint.txt`.
+It is important to provide pip a path to the specific pyfeasst directory in feasst to ensure the versions match (e.g., do not leave out the "../" above).

 Troubleshooting install
 ------------------------